nogweii/tls-grab/README.md

 # tls-grab

-A very simple tool to grab the public certificate or key of the remote server.
+A simple utility to grab just a server's public certificate or fingerprint.

 Verification is disabled by default.
 If you want that, pass `-verify`.